MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Establishing security standards, metrics, and governance underpins the organization’s ability to innovate.
 It enables a strong security program that not only protects the organization’s assets but also aligns with its business objectives.
 Security standards are the baseline requirements and best practices for keeping an organization's systems, data, and process safe.

 These standards should be measured and governed, including monitoring for compliance and regularly reviewing and updating them for current threats, tooling, and other factors.
-This should cover the entire lifecycle from initial ideation through the decommissioning of the application and any supporting development environments.
+This process should cover the entire lifecycle from initial ideation through the decommissioning of the application and any supporting development environments.

 Metrics are measurements used to see how effective the security controls and processes are.
 One key metric is the Mean Time To Remediate (MTTR) for tracking how long an application remains vulnerable.
-This allows us to strategically invest in issuing security fixes more promptly.
+This measurement allows us to strategically invest in issuing security fixes more promptly.

 > [!NOTE]
 > This concept differs from MTTR in security operations focused on time to remove adversary access to the organization’s assets.

 Security governance acts as a guiding hand to security teams and are often frameworks and processes that organizations use to manage and control their information security.
 These include Policies, Procedures, Controls, and Risk Management.
 Metrics help quantify risk exposure.
 Without them, the organization might not fully understand its vulnerabilities and potential impact.

 Because security requirements might be new, you have the opportunity to take a progressive approach that gradually ramps up coding standards to the ideal state.
-This gives teams time to learn and automate the monitoring and controls.
+This approach gives teams time to learn and automate the monitoring and controls.

 #### Require use of proven security features, languages, and frameworks

 Define and publish a list of approved tools and their associated security checks.
 Using well established and proven security solutions is important to avoid common mistakes because building secure solutions is very challenging.
 Attempting to reinvent security solutions almost always results in increased security risk and wasted time and effort.

-Ensure developers and engineers are taking advantage of new security analysis functionality and protections by always using the latest compiler, linker, libraries, and are using the appropriate compiler and linker flags to generate secure executables.
+Ensure developers and engineers are taking advantage of new security analysis functionality and protections.
+They should always use the latest compiler, linker, libraries, and the appropriate compiler and linker flags to generate secure executables.

 Organizations should implement a review and approval process to validate the security of any integrated components.
 They should establish a policy to only use approved components in build and deploy processes that are enforced and monitored.